What is AI bias, and how does it impact all of us?

 In layman’s terms, we can define bias as errors in estimation or over or under-representing populations in sampling, leading to harmful discrimination against certain groups of people based on gender, ethnicity, colour or region.
 An article published by Motherboard in 2019 reported that Twitter converted Barack Obama’s picture (black man) into a white man as a classic example of AI bias.
 Similarly, a popular algorithm used by many US-based healthcare systems was biased against black patients.

-How AI Bias is a significant risk for businesses?
+How is AI bias a significant risk for businesses?

 AI bias in business can occur for multiple reasons, such as incomplete data where AI is trained on incomplete and unbalanced data that does not represent the whole population.
 Also, existing data might have historic prejudices encoded in them that are hard to recognise.
 Furthermore, during the development of an AI application, a lack of awareness about AI bias and fairness can also lead to AI designs that might be discriminatory against protected characteristics.

 AI bias can cause reputational damage, loss of opportunity and consumer trust in the company.
 As 70% to 80% of the market value comes from brand value, equity, intellectual capital and goodwill, organisations are especially vulnerable to losing their reputation due to AI Bias.
 In 2021, Google fired Dr Timnit Gebru, a scientist who was fired from google company after pointing out the bias in speech technology against disadvantaged marginalised groups.
 This impacted Google’s reputation, such as resignations by staff and turning down the project awarded by google scholar.
 Google has failed to build trust in its AI work and its ability to support minority voices.
 Similarly, Microsoft’s 21% error rate for darker-skinned women and the Tay chatbot began to tweet negative comments such as racism and sexism.